fga-funcional/elm-image-gallery/README.md

 It's also possible to see the description of the commands with `--help` flag.

 ## Using
 It's necessary to set the right url for the images end-point at the source code.
+To this change the imagesPath constant value at [Model.elm](https://github.com/fga-funcional/elm-image-gallery/blob/master/src/Model.elm#L8) .

 ### Expected JSON
 The input Json is a list in which each element must have the following fields: